By using our website, you agree to our use of cookies (Visit our privacy policy).

 Pro subscribers also get a full year of tech support, but this plan is substantially more expensive at $105 per month or $1,495 for a lifetime license.

-Pro-X comes with even better recording quality than Pro with support for 1344 kbps 7.1.
+Pro-X offers even better recording quality than Pro with support for 1344 kbps 7.1.

 Before you spend any money, you can test out any Source Connect subscription for up to 15 days to determine whether it meets your needs.